oppia/creator-documentation/docs/reviewers/translations.rst

 Guiding Principles
 -------------------
-To ensure that translations convey the same meaning with same persuasiveness and simplicity as the original text, please keep these principles in mind:
+To ensure that translations convey the same meaning with the same persuasiveness and simplicity as the original text, please keep these principles in mind:

  * Ensure that the the voice and meaning of the original text is preserved.
 It doesn't mean you have to accept only literal translations.
-If the language is natural and understandable that stays close to the source, the translation is worth accepting.
+If the language is natural, understandable and stays close to the source, the translation is worth accepting.
  * Ensure that *all* of the meaning in the original text is present in the translation.
  * Ensure that the translation choices are consistent.
  * Ensure that no information is added or subtracted during the translation.